Money Laundering Defense Lawyers

 At this point, you need to be very careful to do anything that could get you into trouble (or, potentially, get you into more trouble) with the federal government.
 Among other things, this means: (i) cease any questionable activity, (ii) do not communicate with anyone about your case, and (iii) make sure you do not destroy any documents or property that might possibly constitute evidence in the government’s case against you.
 Learn more about what not to do during a federal money laundering investigation.

-The attorneys at Oberheiden, P.C. can assess your case and help you determine an appropriate defense strategy.
+The money laundering lawyers at Oberheiden, P.C. can assess your case and help you determine an appropriate defense strategy.
 If the accusations of wire fraud are merely a vindictive attempt by your spouse to gain leverage in your divorce proceedings, we can help you take measures that will prevent or reduce any investigative interest into your case.
 Our lawyers can communicate with the authorities on your behalf and allow you to safely cooperate with the investigators without incriminating yourself or damaging your case.
 Conversely, if we determine that the accusations of wire fraud may have merit, we can help you build a defensive strategy that will result in the most advantageous outcome under the circumstances.
 Our number one objective is always to avoid criminal charges for our clients.